adam-dorin/rootsby-rest-api/README.md

 ### `POST /workflows/:id/run`
 Execute a workflow.
 Optional input can be passed as `{ "input": { ... } }`.
 Events generated during execution are returned in the response.

+### `PUT /workflows/:id`
+Replace an existing workflow configuration.
+The body is identical to the creation endpoint and the `id` must match the path parameter.

+### `DELETE /workflows/:id`
+Remove a workflow.